alperta/wordpress-requirements/README.md

 # Custom template parts, templates and patterns
+To create template parts, templates and patterns, the easiest way is to **create and style them using the site editor**, and then copy the code from the generated blocks to the appropriate files.

 ## Template Parts
 Template parts are used to create reusable page parts of the website.

 Here are the custom template parts that need to be created:

-- Header
+### Header
-    - Logo
-    - Navigation
+In order to create the header for the website following the homepage design shown during the December 11, 2023 meeting (floating menu over a header image), we could implement the following:

+#### A template part for the homepage header (with a static image)
+This template part could be made of a cover block with the static image, encapsulating:
+- the actual menu bar (which is a synced pattern) - **see patterns/ab-header-menu.php**
+- a group block containing:
+    - a core/heading block (h2 / subheading)
+    - a core/heading block (h1 / heading)
+    - a core/pargraph block (text)
+    - a core/buttons block (button / CTA)

+A starter template can be found in /part/header-homepage.php

+Please note the `<!-- wp:block {"ref":123} /-->` block in the code.
+This the synced pattern for the header menu.
+Please make sure to replace the `123` with the actual ID of the synced pattern.

+#### a template part for all other pages of the website (with a color background or the featured image)
+This usage of color or featured image is part of the standard core/cover block

+A technical implementation will be provided as soon as possible.

-- Footer
+### Footer
 - Level 1
     - Logo and info
     - Navigation
     - Contact
 - Level 2
     - Legal pages
     - Copyright

 ## Templates